-Associação Saúde Criança Renascer ("Associação") is a philanthropic civil society, established and domiciled in Brazil, headquartered in Rio de Janeiro - RJ, established on October 25th, 1991, to perform social assistance and human development activities, offer support to underprivileged children at Hospital da Lagoa and Maternidade Hospital Maria Amélia Buarque de Hollanda, as well as to their families, during their hospitalization time and, most importantly, following hospital discharge.
+Dara Institute ("Association") is a philanthropic civil society established and domiciled in Brazil, headquartered in Rio de Janeiro - RJ, established on October 25th, 1991, to perform social assistance and human development activities, offer support to underprivileged children at Lagoa Hospital and Maria Amélia Buarque de Hollanda Maternity Hospital, Hemorio (Blood Center of Rio de Janeiro), as well as to their families during their hospitalization time and, most importantly, following hospital discharge.
 This support occurs when the underprivileged socioeconomic situation of the family is identified.
 They are referred to the Association through a letter of presentation from the multidisciplinary screening committee at Hospital da Lagoa.

 The Association is supported by spontaneous and other kinds of donations made by its members.
-These donations may be monetary or in items such as food, medicine, clothes, provision of services, etc. In order to better serve families, the Association has implemented several social projects, such as Madrinha, Atendimento (Aconchego), Anzol and Replicação Projects.
+These donations may be monetary or in items such as food, medicine, clothes, provision of services, etc. With the purpose of better serving families, the Association implemented several social projects, such as Aconchego, Semente, Conectados, ManaMano and Integral Care to mothers and their children in Early Childhood.

-To meet their goals, Associação Saúde Criança Renascer is organized around the following areas:
+To meet their goals, Dara Institute is organized around the following areas:

-- Social Assistance: Donation of food, medicine, medical devices, etc., in addition to free followup assistance to the families by psychologists, psychiatrists, nutritionists and social workers, and referrals to health centers. - Citizenship: Help in obtaining documents and social and legal guidance in order to ensure families have access to their basic citizenship rights. - Housing: Ensuring that the families' homes have the minimum living conditions, such as basic sanitation and walls and roof without infiltration.
+- Social Assistance: Donation of food, medicine, medical devices, etc., in addition to free follow-up assistance to the families by psychologists, psychiatrists, nutritionists and social workers, and referrals to health centers. - Citizenship: Help in obtaining documents and social and legal guidance in order to ensure families have access to their basic citizenship rights. - Housing: Ensuring that the families' homes have the minimum living conditions, such as basic sanitation and walls and roof without infiltration.
 In short, providing a healthy environment where the children can recover and be healthy. - Education: Raising the awareness of the families on how important education is for the future of children and parents, following-up children's school life and supporting whenever needed. - Income Generation: Vocational courses based on the interests and skills of the heads of the families, aiming at their self-support and independence.

-Accompanying Notes to the Financial Statements - Cont'd December 31st, 2019 and 2018 (In thousand Brazilian Reais)
+Accompanying Notes to the Financial Statements - Cont'd December 31st, 2020 and 2019 (In thousand Brazilian Reais)